 Why the difference?
-Typically, females mature faster than males and we want to ensure that the growth plates are complete in the face which occurs at those ages above.
+Typically, females mature faster than males, and we want to ensure that the growth plates are complete in the face which occurs at those ages above.
 It is also a good idea to avoid injury or contact sports following cosmetic rhinoplasty.
 I encourage patients to complete the required sports activities before they undertake a rhinoplasty.
 WebMD offers additional information about teens and rhinoplasty on its site.

-The featured image on this blog post is on an actual patient who was 16 years old at the time.
+The featured image on this blog post is of an actual patient who was 16 years old at the time.
 Kristine had wanted a nose job since seventh grade when other children teased her about the size of her nose.

 After meeting with Kristine and her parents, we performed computer imaging to show her an anticipated result.
-She was very excited and we completed her nose surgery over the summer before she completed her next year of high school.
+She was very excited, and we completed her nose surgery over the summer before she completed her next year of high school.